alloy-rs/alloy/crates/pubsub/README.md

 later receives a response via a tokio oneshot channel.
 This is straightforward and easy to reason about.
 Subscriptions, however, are side-effects of other requests, and are long-lived.
-They are managed by the **service** and identified by a `U256` id.
-The **service** uses this id to manage the subscription lifecycle, and to dispatch notifications to the correct subscribers.
+They are managed by the **service** and identified by a local `B256` id.
+The **service** uses this id to manage the subscription lifecycle, and maps it to the server's `SubId` to dispatch notifications to the correct subscribers.

 ### Server & Local IDs

 When a user issues a subscription request, the **frontend** sends a subscription request to the **service**.
 The **service** dispatches it to the RPC server via the **backend**.
-The **service** then intercepts the RPC server response containing the serve id, and assigns a `local_id` to the subscription.
+The **service** then intercepts the RPC server response containing the server id, and assigns a `local_id` to the subscription.
 This `local_id` is used to identify the subscription in the **service** and in tasks consuming the subscription, while the `server_id` is used to identify the subscription to the RPC server, and to associate notifications with specific